Great Activities to Enjoy Thanksgiving in Washington DC

 Give Back to the Community

-Thanksgiving is the perfect time to reflect on your blessings and show thanks outward.
+Thanksgiving is the perfect time to reflect on your blessings and show thanks outward, embracing the holiday spirit.
 Lend a hand at these institutions that give back to the community all year long.

 Clean up Rock Creek Park